North, the creator of Focals smart glasses, reportedly laid off 150 of its employees on Thursday.

 BetaKit was the first to report in September 2018 that North, then called Thalmic Labs, had been issued multiple patents pertaining to a wearable device using holographic technology.
 North had reportedly been working on the product for years.
 BetaKit then provided additional details on the glasses, including the need for users to have the device fitted to their face, and North’s plans to operate physical retail outlets to facilitate this process.

-The Kitchener-Waterloo-based company received $24 million from the federal government in December through the Strategic Investment Fund to help the company scale its product.
+The Kitchener-Waterloo-based company received $24 million from the federal government in December through the Strategic Innovation Fund to help the company scale its product.

 At the time, Navdeep Bains, Minister of Innovation, Science and Economic Development said “North is the kind of fast-scaling technology company that’s only beginning to deliver value for Canadians by pioneering in the field of wearable technology and developing and retaining intellectual property in Canada.”